jychen1111/jychen1111.github.io/_pages/home.md

 - Exchange Student, Social Media Lab, Stanford University, Feb–Jul 2022 (online due to the pandemic)

 ## Research Interest
-My research focuses on three keywords: *Technology*, *Politics*, and *Trust*.
+My research focuses on three keywords: *Politics*, *Technology*, and *Relationship*.
 These lead to my main research themes:

 ### Topics
 Specifically, the research topics I am interested in include:
-- The politicization of science and technology and its communication effects;
+- the politicization of science and technology, and public understanding of it;
-- Information acquisition and consumption under the influence of AI;
+- AI-powered information seeking, consumption and avoidance, and its implications for public life;
-- Digital media, life and death.
+- Negative and threat-inducing communication experiences (e.g., mortality salience, stress expression, and political heterogeneity)

 ------

 ### More about me